andre-kotake/nvim-chezmoi/README.md

 The plugin provides the following user commands only for files inside the source:

 - `:ChezmoiDetectFileType`: Detects the correct filetype for the opened source file.
 Not really much use since it does it by default whenever you open a file.
-- `:ChezmoiExecuteTemplate`: Opens a non-listrd scratch buffer with the executed template for a opened file.
+- `:ChezmoiExecuteTemplate`: Opens a non-listed scratch buffer with the executed template for a opened file.
 Only applies for files with the ".tmpl" extension.

 ## Why